al0vya/cfdCuda/README.md

-# convectioncppcuda
+# cfdCuda

-I originally wrote these codes as part of assignment to (successfully) qualify for my PhD in computational hydraulics at the University of Sheffield.
+This code was originally written to (successfully) qualify for a PhD in computational hydraulics at the University of Sheffield.

-These codes are C++ and CUDA adaptations of Lorena Barba's '12 steps to CFD in Python'.
+The code is C++/CUDA adaptations of Lorena Barba's '12 steps to CFD in Python'.

-To be able to use CUDA you need a CUDA compatible graphics card, check here: https://developer.nvidia.com/cuda-gpus

-To compile the CUDA files you need the CUDA Toolkit: https://developer.nvidia.com/cuda-toolkit
+To understand what the code does, please read PDF "GPU Computing - A Chowdhury - Final"